 Land Sale No. 12 refers to a 30,274-square-foot site situated at the southwest corner of West 1st Avenue and Manitoba Street, in the South East False Creek development area.
 The property sold in December 2005 for \$9,750,000 or \$322.06 per square foot of site.
 Based on a floor space ratio of 3.5, the transaction shows an adjusted rate of \$97.87 per buildable square foot.
 This site is obliged to pay the South East False Creek development levies, anticipated at the time of sale to lie between \$12 and \$26 per buildable square foot, but subsequently expected to lie in the order of \$26, in additional to the \$6 city wide charges.
-Again, due to setting and views, the \$98 rate associated with this sale is materially low for the subject.
+Again, due to setting views and FSR, the \$98 rate associated with this sale is materially low for the subject.

 Land Sale No. 13 is the former St. Vincent's Hospital property at the southeast corner of Arbutus and West 49th Avenue in Kerrisdale.
 The site has a sloping terrain and backs onto a presently unused CPR rail corridor; it is near the commercial heart of Kerrisdale.
 The 1.281-acre triangular site is proposed for 28, 2.5-storey townhouses, "Bannister Mews."
-Closing in December 2005 the trade at \$6,755,000 yields an adjusted \$255,436 per unit and a price per buildable square foot of \$154.43 at the maximum 0.83 FSR.
-The average unit size is 1,654 square feet, larger than the subject at 1,466 square feet.
-Notwithstanding the differences in FSR and location, the subject water setting and view are the most important comparative factors; both rates are low.
+Closing in December 2005 the trade at \$6,755,000 yields an adjusted \$255,436 per unit and a price per buildable square foot of \$154.43 at the maximum 0.83 FSR; notwithstanding the Kerrisdale market demand, the site setting is much inferior to the subject - the price per buildable square foot is clearly low for the subject; however, because the average unit size is considerably larger, the \$255,436 unit rate is likely toward the high side.

 Land Sale No. 14 is the Athlete's Village property in False Creek.
 The net "market" lands are about 6.89 acres, and will accommodate about 808,047 square feet of saleable or rentable area.
 The project entails an additional +/- 300,000 square feet of non-market housing and community amenity space.
 This is a desirable waterfront residential site, and likely the last to be available for years.
 The developer is to construct the facility in time for the Olympics, receiving the project for sale or rental thereafter.
 The nominal value of the April 2006 transaction is \$193,000,000; after adjustment for a variety of factors, the net price is \$144,600,000, \$178.94 per buildable square foot.
-As a general comment, this rate should be less than appropriate for the subject, which is a smaller site in a better False Creek, with good northerly views due to the high-rise development approval in place.
-However, reliance on this unit rate requires caution due to the complexity of the transaction.
+As a general comment, this rate should be less than appropriate for the subject, which is a much smaller site in a better False Creek, and has a materially lower density.
+However, reliance on this unit rate requires caution, due to the complexity of the transaction.